websanco/liferay-learn/docs/dxp/7.x/en/using-search/liferay-enterprise-search/cross-cluster-replication/configuring-ccr-in-a-remote-leader-data-center.md

 ![Inspect the leader indexes in Kibana 7.](./configuring-ccr-in-a-remote-leader-data-center/images/01.png)

 Once the data containing the remote/leader Elasticsearch is configured and running, you're ready to move on to the [local/follower data center](./configuring-ccr-in-a-local-follower-data-center.md).

+You can get an overview about the example configurations [here](./ccr-basic-use-case-config-reference.md).